 A PNAS survey conducted in 2020 found that 43% of the small businesses surveyed had temporarily closed.
 The ones with a business continuity plan in place were able to continue operations smoothly when they moved out of their offices.

-Leveraging tech to improve business continuity planning
+How leveraging tech will improve the business continuity planning

-In 2020, almost 80% of employees around the world were forced to work from home on account of the pandemic, many overnight.
+In 2020, almost 80% of employees around the world were forced to work from home on account of the pandemic, many overnights.
 They no longer had access to their files and systems, and many aspects of work that are taken for granted (like leaning over a colleague’s system to share feedback) could no longer happen.

 By moving apps and data to the cloud, you can plan for remote operations in the face of similar situations occurring in the future.
 Leverage unified communication and workstream collaboration tools to improve the ease of collaboration and interaction among teams.